platers/obsidian-linter/docs/rules.md

 Options:
 - Title Key: Which YAML key to use for title
 	- Default: `title`
-- Yaml Escape Character: Specifies what character to put around the Title Key Yaml value if it has not already been escaped
-	- Default: `None`
-	- `None`: title: Title Here
-	- `Single Quote`: title: 'Title Here'
-	- `Double Quote`: title: "Title Here"

 Example: Adds a header with the title from heading.